- Why do drummers wear headphones

-Is it just a cool trend?
-It looks good on your head?
-Or it comes from a need to quiet down your stage environment and adjust sound exactly how you prefer.
-Headphones tend to kill a lot of background noise that comes from vocals, guitars, or a stage echo.
+They result from a need to quieten the stage environment and fine-tune sound exactly as you wish.
+Headphones tend to kill a lot of background noise from vocals, guitars, or a stage echo.
 With a set of headphones or in-ear monitors, you can make your own mix.

-Not wearing a pair of headphones or in-ear monitors may cause that while on stage, you don’t hear your bass drum or toms loud enough.
-In the past musicians used on-stage speakers as monitors.
+However, if you don’t wear a pair of headphones or in-ear monitors, it may cause that while on stage, you don’t hear your bass drum or toms loud enough.
+In the past, musicians used onstage speakers as monitors.

 Same as the headphones and in-ear monitors, you can get a mix of instruments, but one thing is different.
 The speakers will not kill the environment noise and leave just the instruments you want.